Obesity is a term used by health professionals to describe the condition of someone who is overweight with a high degree of body fat.

 A BMI of between 30 and 40 is considered obese.
 In addition, women with waists measuring over 80 cm and men with waists greater than 94 cm are considered obese.

-Use the NHS Choices healthy weight calculator to calculate your BMI.
+Use the BMI healthy weight calculator to calculate your BMI.

 What are the risks associated with obesity?